Rules and guidelines on health and safety on offshore installations etc.

 A number of acts and regulations governing health and safety conditions on offshore installations, etc.

 - Please note that the below-mentioned rules may be outdated.
-We refer to www.retsinformation.dk where you can find the rules in force.
+We refer to www.retsinformation.dk where you can find the rules in force, but only in Danish.

 The Offshore Safety Act

-The act regulates safety of offshore installations, the working environment on the installations and other health conditions.
+The act regulates safety of offshore installations etc., the working environment on the installations and other health conditions, as well as prevention of major environmental incidents in connection with offshore oil and gas operations.

 The Subsoil Act